 Offered from AY2014/15, the Minor in Chinese Creative Writing aims to nurture students with an interest in writing in Chinese, providing them with opportunities to study various literary forms and writing techniques.
 The courses offered will cover areas in fiction, prose, poetry, playwriting, media writing and cross-media writing, etc.

 This Minor is open to all NTU students.
-To pursue the Minor in Chinese Creative Writing, students will have to read at least 5 courses, totaling at least 15 AUs in courses (including ONE compulsory course and any FOUR elective courses), taken as Unrestricted Electives (UE).
+To pursue the Minor in Chinese Creative Writing, students will have to read at least 5 courses, totalling at least 15 AUs in courses (including ONE compulsory course and any FOUR elective courses), taken as Unrestricted Electives (UE).

 The School also partners the National Arts Council to run a Chinese creative writing residencies programme.
 Critically acclaimed writers, both local and international, work on a literary project of their own and teach creative writing courses in NTU.

-HF9101 Introduction to Creative Writing
+HF9101 Introduction to Chinese Creative Writing

 (Students to take AT LEAST FOUR courses from the following)

 This course introduces various types of prose, including lyrical prose, diary, short essay, autobiography and travel writing, etc. You will gain the ability to appreciate the styles and techniques found in prose classics.
 You will learn the writing skills of prose classics to stimulate your own self-expression, and finally compose original prose.

 HF9301 Creative Writing: Chinese Fiction